kjellberg/facebook-profile-scraper/README.md

 # Facebook Profile Scraper
 A simple class to fetch profile data from Facebook accounts.
+This is my first GEM so please contribute if you know how to make it better :)

 ## Installation
 Install 'Facebook Profile Scraper' from RubyGems: